runtimeverification/k/docs/user_manual.md

 ### `strict` and `seqstrict` attributes

-The strictness attributes allow defining evaluation strategies without having to explicitely make rules which implement them.
+The strictness attributes allow defining evaluation strategies without having to explicitly make rules which implement them.
 This is done by injecting *heating* and *cooling* rules for the subterms.
 For this to work, you need to define what a *result* is for K, by extending the  `KResult` sort.